Nubunaga/Runbash/README.md

 # Runbash
-A basic java program that takes input and creates a new java program to be run on sh.
+A basic java program that takes view.input and creates a new java program to be run on sh.

+### TODO
+* Basic processes:
+    * Print
+    * Loops
+    * If